mansimahajn/Netflix-Analysis/README.md

 Identified the top countries contributing to Netflix's content library.Analyzed the distribution of content by country and genre.

 ## Visualizations

-**Vertical Bar Graph**: Used for Sentiment Analysis of content descriptions.Displays the sentiment distribution of content descriptions over the years.
+**Vertical Bar Graph**:

+Used for Sentiment Analysis of content descriptions.Displays the sentiment distribution of content descriptions over the years.

+**Stack Plot**:

-**Stack Plot**:Used for Content Type Analysis.Shows the number of Movies and TV Shows released over the past 25 years.
+Used for Content Type Analysis.Shows the number of Movies and TV Shows released over the past 25 years.

-**Horizontal Bar Chart**: Used for Ratings Distribution.Compares the number of Movies and TV Shows for each rating.
+**Horizontal Bar Chart**:

+Used for Ratings Distribution.Compares the number of Movies and TV Shows for each rating.

+**Pie Chart**:

-**Pie Chart**: Used for Ratings Distribution.Illustrates the overall distribution of content ratings.
+Used for Ratings Distribution.Illustrates the overall distribution of content ratings.

+**Count Plot**:

-**Count Plot**: Used for Top Actors and Country and Genre Analysis.Displays the top 10 actors based on the number of titles and identifies the top countries contributing to Netflix's content library.
+Used for Top Actors and Country and Genre Analysis.Displays the top 10 actors based on the number of titles and identifies the top countries contributing to Netflix's content library.

 **Color Palette Plot**: Used to visualize Netflix brand colors.Displays the Netflix brand color palette using sns.palplot.

 ## Conclusion